wangjingke/wangjingke.github.io/madresCallSchedule/README.md

 ![Alt text](./images/redCapExport.jpg) <br>
 Then choose the "CSV/Microsoft Excel (raw data)" as the format of the export (shown below) <br>
 ![Alt text](./images/redCapExportFormat.jpg) <br>

 ***

 ### Due date and trimester window definition
 The expected due date of a participant was acquired from her questionnaires.
 The first choice is the due date on trimester 1 questionnaire, the second choice is the due date on screening questionnaire, and the last option is the due date from trimester 2 questionnaire.<br>

 The duration of an entire pregnancy is 40w0d.
-The study visit windows are defined as following:
+The study visit windows are defined as following:<br>

 * Trimester 2 call window: 18w0d to 27w6d
 * Trimester 3 call window: 28w0d to 34w6d
 * Trimester 3 visit window: 30w0d to 34w6d

 All the reports generated were effective to the chosen reference date.
 The gestational age is calculated based on the reference date as well.

 ***

 ### Trimester 2 report